Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-5.md

 The controlled component pattern is used to handle form elements.

+An input value is stored as state.

 <!-- > -->

+Controlled component pattern in action!

 ```JS
 import { useState } from 'react'